Get your 14 day free trial now

 – Technically not necessary cookies

 You can deactivate the use of cookies individually in your browser.
-Of course, you can then still visit our website, but a restriction of functionality cannot be ruled out.
+Of course you can then still visit our website, but the functionality cannot be ruled out.

-Technically necessary cookies enable the use of our website, they are essential for login or shopping cart functions.
-They are used as first party cookies by us, so that the stored information is sent back to our website.
-Due to their importance for the functioning of our website, technically necessary cookies can be used without your consent.
+Technically necessary cookies enable the use of our website; they are essential for login or shopping cart functions, for example.
+They are used by us as first party cookies so that the stored information is sent back to our website.
+Due to their importance for the functionality of our website, technically necessary cookies can be used without your consent.
 Furthermore, these cookies cannot be deactivated individually (however, it is possible to deactivate all cookies via your browser; for technical details, see below).

-Functional cookies allow our website to store your once-executed details and preferences (e.g., username, language setting) in order to make it easier for you to use our website.
-The functional cookies we use and therefore do not affect your browsing history or activity on other websites.
+Functional cookies enable our website to save your details and preferences (e.g. user name, language setting) to make it easier for you to use our website.
+The functional cookies we use do not affect your browsing history or your activity on other websites.
 In addition, the functional cookies we use are first-party cookies.

 Performance cookies collect information about the use of our website.
 This information is used to improve functionality and user-friendliness.
-For example, these cookies collect information about the frequency with which content is clicked or about scrolling behavior from our website.
-We also record the duration of the website visit, the areas and subpages called up, the user’s location and the proportion of mobile devices used for this purpose.
-Your IP address is transmitted to us for technical reasons but anonymized and thus does not allow identification.
+For example, these cookies collect information about the frequency with which content is clicked on or about the scrolling behavior of our website.
+We also record the duration of the website visit, the areas and subpages accessed, the user’s location and the proportion of mobile devices used for this purpose.
+Your IP address is transmitted to us for technical reasons , but is anonymized and therefore does not enable identification.
 The performance cookies we use are first-party cookies.

-The legal basis for the use of functional and performance cookies is our legitimate interest in optimizing our website in accordance with Article 6 Paragraph 1 Letter f) GDPR.
+The legal basis for the use of functional and performance cookies is our legitimate interest in optimizing our website in accordance with Article 6 (1) (f) GDPR.

 Technically unnecessary cookies are all cookies that are neither technically necessary cookies nor functional or performance cookies.
-We use technically non-essential cookies to evaluate your browsing behavior and display personalized advertising on and off our website.
+We use technically unnecessary cookies to evaluate your browsing behavior and to show you personalized advertising on and outside our website.
 In this way, we want to meet your interests.
-Insofar as we also evaluate your user behavior on other websites and display personalized advertising to you there, we use marketing cookies with remarketing function as so-called third-party cookies, which not only enable advertising on other websites, but also the analysis of your overall usage behavior.
-An example of the use of such tools are Google Analytics and Google Ads (see below for details).
+Insofar as we also evaluate your user behavior on other websites and show you personalized advertising there, we use marketing cookies with a remarketing function as so-called third-party cookies, which not only enable advertising on other websites, but also the analysis of your overall user behavior.
+Google Analytics and Google Ads are examples of the use of such tools (see below for details).

-When using our website or our webshops for the first time, we will immediately inform you of all cookies used by us and their purpose.
-Only if you consent to the use of technically unnecessary cookies, these cookies will be stored on your hard drive.
+When you use our website or our web stores for the first time, we will inform you immediately about all cookies used by us and their purpose.
+Only if you agree to the use of technically unnecessary cookies will these cookies be stored on your hard disk.

-To collect, manage and store your consent, we use the WordPress plugin “Borlabs Cookie”.
-The Borlabs cookie stores their consent.
-It is technically necessary and is therefore set by us due to our overriding interest in documenting consent and revocations in accordance with Article 6 Paragraph 1 Letter f) DSVO.
+We use the WordPress plugin “Borlabs Cookie” to collect, manage and store your consent.
+The Borlabs cookie stores your consent.
+It is technically necessary and is therefore set by us due to our overriding interest in documenting consent and revocations in accordance with Article 6 (1) (f) GDPR.
 If you delete your cookies, we will ask you for your consent again the next time you visit our website.

-We use the web analytics service HubSpot, a service provided by HubSpot Inc., 25 First Street, 2nd Floor, Cambridge, MA 02141, USA (HubSpot).
-We use HubSpot both to check and evaluate the success of our advertising campaigns (so-called conversion tracking) and for the purpose of being able to show you targeted advertising on other websites that matches your interests as a result of the analysis of your browsing history (so-called retargeting function).
-The information generated by the cookie about your use of our website may be transmitted to and stored by HubSpot on servers in the United States (for data transmission to third countries, see Section 9 “Data transmission to third countries”, in this privacy policy).
-HubSpot acts as our order processor within the meaning of Article 28 GDPR (for the order processor agreement that we have concluded with HubSpot, see Section 2. c) of this data protection declaration).
+We use the web analysis service HubSpot, a service provided by HubSpot Inc, 25 First Street, 2nd Floor, Cambridge, MA 02141, USA (HubSpot).
+We use HubSpot both to check and evaluate the success of our advertising campaigns (so-called conversion tracking) and for the purpose of being able to show you targeted advertising on other websites that matches your interests as a result of analyzing your browsing history (so-called retargeting function).
+The information generated by the cookie about your use of our website may be transferred to a HubSpot server in the USA and stored there (for data transfer to third countries, see section 9 “Data transfer to third countries” in this privacy policy).
+HubSpot acts as our processor within the meaning of Article 28 GDPR (for the processor agreement that we have concluded with HubSpot, see section 2. c) of this privacy policy)

 For this purpose, HubSpot uses technically unnecessary cookies (marketing cookies) and so-called “web beacons”.
-These are stored on your terminal device and enable us to analyse your visit to our website.
-For example, HubSpot collects for us your location, the type of browser used, the duration of the visit, the subpages accessed, their IP address and other data) and analyses your web activity on this basis.
+These are stored on your end device and enable us to analyze your visit to our website.
+For example, HubSpot collects your location, the type of browser used, the duration of the visit, the subpages accessed, your IP address and other data) and analyzes your web activity on this basis.

 As part of conversion tracking, HubSpot creates and transmits reports on the respective user behavior and thus enables us to evaluate the success of our online advertising and to present you with targeted advertising on our website.

-As part of the retargeting function, the evaluation of your browsing behavior, which HubSpot performs on our behalf, enables us to show you interest-based advertising on other websites.
-For this purpose, the technically unnecessary cookies (marketing cookies) set by HubSpot also allow us to merge the personal data stored when you ordered the newsletter (see Section 2.c)) with the other data collected by HubSpot in order to present you with the advertising offers that are of interest to you.
+As part of the retargeting function, the analysis of your browsing behavior that HubSpot performs on our behalf enables us to show you interest-based advertising on other websites.
+For this purpose, we can also use the technically unnecessary cookies (marketing cookies) set by HubSpot to merge the personal data stored when you subscribe to the newsletter (see section 2.c)) with the other data collected by HubSpot in order to present you with advertising offers that are of interest to you.

-For more information on the function and data protection by HubSpot, please see the following link: https://legal.hubspot.com/privacy-policy.
+You can find more information on the function and data protection by HubSpot under the following link: https://legal.hubspot.com/de/privacy-policy.

-For statistical analysis purposes, we use Google Analytics on our website, a web analytics service provided by Google Inc., 1600 Amphitheatre Parkway Mountain View, CA 94043, USA (“Google”).
+For the purposes of statistical analysis, we use Google Analytics on our website, a web analysis service provided by Google Inc, 1600 Amphitheatre Parkway Mountain View, CA 94043, USA (“Google”).
 Google Analytics uses its own cookies.
-In doing so, text files are stored on your computer that enable an analysis of your use of the website.
-The information generated by the cookie about your use of our website is usually transmitted to a Google server in the USA and stored there (for data transmission to non-secure third countries, see Section 9 “Data transmission to third countries” in this privacy policy).
+These store text files on your computer that enable your use of the website to be analyzed.
+The information generated by the cookie about your use of our website is usually transferred to a Google server in the USA and stored there (for data transfer to non-secure third countries, see section 9 “Data transfer to third countries” in this privacy policy).
 To prevent the personalization of this data, your IP address is anonymized by shortening it.
 We are therefore unable to determine to which user an IP address can be assigned.
-Only in exceptional cases will the full IP address be transferred to a Google server in the USA and only anonymized there.
-Google will use this information on our behalf for the purpose of evaluating your use of the website, compiling reports on website activity and providing other services relating to website activity and internet usage.
+Only in exceptional cases is the full IP address transmitted to a Google server in the USA and only anonymized there.
+Google will use this information on our behalf for the purpose of evaluating your use of the website, compiling reports on website activity and providing us with other services relating to website activity and internet usage.

 Google is obliged not to merge the IP address transmitted by your browser as part of Google Analytics with other data.
-You can also prevent the storage of cookies by selecting the appropriate settings on your browser software.
-However, we would like to point out that in this case you may not be able to use all functions of our website to their full extent.
-You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) to Google and the processing of this data by Google by revoking your consent and generally by clicking on the following link.
-An opt-out cookie will be set that prevents the future collection of your data when visiting this website: https://tools.google.com/dlpage/gaoptout?hl=de.
+You can also prevent the storage of cookies by selecting the appropriate settings in your browser software.
+However, we would like to point out that in this case you may not be able to use all the functions of our website to their full extent.
+You can also prevent Google from collecting the data generated by the cookie and relating to your use of the website (including your IP address) and from processing this data by Google by revoking your consent and generally by clicking on the following link.
+An opt-out cookie will be set to prevent the future collection of your data when you visit this website: https://tools.google.com/dlpage/gaoptout?hl=de.

-Insofar as data processing by Google Analytics results in the transfer of data to third countries and this data has not previously been anonymized, please refer to Section 9 of this privacy policy (Data transfer to third countries).
+Insofar as data processing by Google Analytics involves the transfer of data to third countries and these have not previously been anonymized, please refer to section 9 of this privacy policy (data transfer to third countries).

 You can find more information about Google Analytics at